How Do I Read a Cron Expression Online?

 Cron expressions use five or six fields to define schedules: minute, hour, day-of-month, month, day-of-week, and optionally year.
 Special characters include * (any), / (step), - (range), and , (list).
 For example,

 0 9 * * MON-FRI means "at 9:00 AM every weekday."
-This parser converts complex expressions into plain English.How To Use Cron Expression Parser
+This parser converts complex expressions into plain English.What Is a Cron Expression?

 Why Use Cron Expression Parser?